 - Pay attention to what your body is saying to you.
 If you notice any symptoms, try to figure out what could be causing them.

-- Avoid using drugs, alcohol, and nicotine.
-They cause damaging effects to your gut and other parts of the body.
+- Avoid using drugs, alcohol and nicotine.
+They cause damaging effects on your gut and other parts of the body.